GoogleCloudPlatform/spring-cloud-gcp/spring-cloud-previews/README.md

 These starters are not included in the Spring Framework on Google Cloud Bill of Materials (BOM), and should be explicitly added as dependencies.
-For example, to use the starter for Cloud Natural Language, add the following dependency to your `pom.xml`.
+For example, to use the starter for Cloud Natural Language, add the following dependency to your `pom.xml`:

 ```xml
   <dependency>